alanbchristie/docker-haul/README.md

 >   Remember that you're pulling everything - so this may take some time,
     depending on what you're pulling.

+## Haul options

 If you don't want to keep the pulled images add `--no-keep` to the
 command: -

     $ ./haul.sh --no-keep

+If you just want to list all the images and tags add `--just-list` to the
+command: -

+    $ ./haul.sh --just-list

 ---